chazzka/clanekcathedral/clanek.md

 Let us return to the previous experiment with new, novel, previously unseen datapoints.
 Again, we first perform the fitting operation on the regular datapoints.
-Then we get different, similar dataset co
+Then we get different, similar dataset composed of regular datapoints and novelty datapoints.
+Note that Scikit's OneClass SVM implementation - as opposed to Isolation Forest - requires data to be normalized between 0 and 1.
+For this, we use S

 TODO: - STEJNY EXAMPLE JAKO U ISOLATION FORESTU ALE S TIMTO